Flpp0/cem_peec/README.md

 - **comparison/**
   Contains validation scripts comparing both methods under different conditions.
 The analysis includes a systematic study of both methods' performance across:
-  - Different mesh densities to evaluate convergence properties
+  - Different mesh densities to evaluate convergence properties.
-  - A wide frequency range (from quasi DC to high frequencies) to assess the methods' ability to capture skin and proximity effects
+  - A wide frequency range (from quasi DC to high frequencies) to assess the methods' ability to capture skin and proximity effects.

+  The frequency sweep helps identify the operational limits of each method.

   - **Current Stimulation/** (`C_1C_Original_Dim_Current_Distribution_Fixed_Mesh/`)
     Analyzes mesh convergence and accuracy under terminal current excitation.
 Multiple mesh configurations are tested to evaluate how the discretization affects the solution accuracy.
-The frequency sweep helps identify the operational limits of each method, particularly in capturing high-frequency phenomena like the skin effect.

   - **Voltage Stimulation/** (`V_1C_Original_Dim_Current_Distribution_Fixed_Mesh/`)
     Analyzes mesh convergence and accuracy under terminal voltage excitation.
+Multiple mesh configurations are tested to evaluate how the discretization affects the solution accuracy.

    Both test cases include comprehensive result visualization and error analysis, stored in their respective `Images_Method1_and_Method2/` directories.

 - **presentation.pdf**
   Contains comprehensive documentation of the theoretical background and mathematical derivations of both methods.